What Does Success Look Like for Your Project?

 Marketing Manager Europe

-Klaus Wiedemann is responsible for Marketing and Communications across Europe covering web content, public relations, and marketing programs.
+Klaus Wiedemann is responsible for Marketing across Europe responsible for web content, public relations, and marketing programs.
 He works with product management, technical experts, and customers to align and communicate Zuken products solutions with market needs.
-Klaus is an avid reader of classic literature, but he also likes to tinker with old bicycles and motorbikes.
+Klaus is an avid consumer of literature and belletristics, but he also likes to tinker with 'vintage' bicycles and motorbikes.

 • Blog